MindAttic.Vault

 Design principles #

 1. Cloud-native first.
 The primary credential source is IConfiguration.
-The same services.AddMindAtticVault(builder.Configuration) call resolves keys from User Secrets in dev, Azure App Service Application Settings in production, or Azure Key Vault directly — depending only on what the host has registered with IConfigurationBuilder.
+The same services.AddMindAtticVault(builder.Configuration) call resolves keys from the local APPDATA store in dev, Azure App Service Application Settings in production, or Azure Key Vault directly — depending only on what the host has registered with IConfigurationBuilder.

 2. Backward compatible.
 Existing developers with keys in %APPDATA%\MindAttic\LLM\providers.json lose nothing.
 The file source is exposed as a first-class IConfigurationSource so legacy keys flow into IConfiguration automatically.